-- If you cancel 31 (or more) days prior to the start of the course a full refund will be issued. - If you cancel between 15 and 30 days prior to the start of the course a full refund will be issued minus a 10% administration fee for CPDs/Masterclasses and a 20% fee for all other qualifications - If you cancel up to 14 days prior to the start of the course (or 7 days prior to a CPD/masterclass) - no refund will be given except in the event of illness / injury (for which a Doctor's/medical note must be provided) or exceptional circumstances, this must be provided in writing.
+- If you cancel 31 (or more) days prior to the start of the course a full refund will be issued. - If you cancel between 15 and 30 days prior to the start of the course a full refund will be issued minus a 10% administration fee for CPDs/Masterclasses and a 20% fee for all other qualifications - If you cancel up to 14 days prior to the start of the course (or 7 days prior to a CPD/masterclass) no refund will be given except in the event of illness / injury (for which a Doctor's/medical note must be provided) or exceptional circumstances, this must be provided in writing.

-- Transfer to another course within 14 days prior to the start of the course, or 7 days prior to a CPD/Masterclass, will incur a fee dependent on the course undertaken, Up to 20% of the course price.
+- If you cancel your place or decide not to continue midway through a course, no refund will be given except in the event of illness / injury (for which a Doctor's/medical note must be provided) or exceptional circumstances, this must be provided in writing. - Transfer to another course within 14 days prior to the start of the course, or 7 days prior to a CPD/Masterclass, will incur a fee dependent on the course undertaken, Up to 20% of the course price.
 Transfers will only be issued if the course still meets viability. - In the event of a cancellation or transfer, the individual must follow up with written confirmation to Swim Wales with their intentions of either cancelling or transferring their place.
 Individuals should give personal details and full details of which course they booked onto to support ease of administration.